PoisotLab/ms_mangal_synthesis/manuscript.md

 Ecological networks are a useful way to think about ecological systems in which species or organisms interact [@HeleGarc14; @DelmBess18;
-@PoisStou16], and recently there has been an explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], especially alongside environmental gradients [@PellAlbo17; @TrojOles16].
-As ecosystems and climates are changing rapidly, ecologists realized that networks are at risk or unravelling, being invaded by exotic species that can destabilize them [@MagrHolz17; @StroLero14], or adopt entirely novel configurations [@HuiRich19; @GuidBart19].
-Simulation studies seem to suggest that knowing the shape of the extant network is not sufficient [@ThomGonz17], and that it needs to be supplemented by additional data on species properties, climate, and climate projection.
+@PoisStou16], and recently there has been an explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], and especially along environmental gradients [@PellAlbo17; @TrojOles16].
+As ecosystems and climates are changing rapidly, networks are at risk of unravelling: for example by invasion of destabilizing exotic species them [@MagrHolz17; @StroLero14], or by a "rewiring" of interactions among existing species [@HuiRich19; @GuidBart19].
+Simulation studies suggest that knowing the shape of the extant network is not sufficient [@ThomGonz17], and that it needs to be supplemented by additional data on the species in the food web, climate, and climate projection.

 This renewed interest in ecological networks has prompted several methodological efforts.
 First, an expansion of the analytical tools to study ecological networks and their variation in space [@PoisCana12; @PoisStou15;
 @PoisGuev17].
-Second, improvements in large-scale data-collection, through increased adoption of molecular biology tools [@EitzAbre19;
+Second, an improvement in large-scale data-collection, through increased adoption of molecular biology tools [@EitzAbre19;
 @EvanKits16]  and crowd-sourcing of data collection [@BahlLand16; @RoyBaxt16;
 @PocoRoy15].
-Finally, a surge in the development of tools that allow to *infer* species interaction [@MoraMati15] based on limited but complementary data on existing network properties [@StocPois17], species traits [@GravPois13;
+Finally, a surge in the development of tools that allow us to *infer* species interactions [@MoraMati15] based on limited but complementary data on existing network properties [@StocPois17], species traits [@GravPois13;
 @DesjLaig17; @BrouGrav17; @BartGrav16], and environmental conditions
 [@GravBais18].
-These approaches tend to perform well in data-poor environments [@BeauDesj16], and can be combined through ensemble modeling or model averaging to generate possibly more robust predictions [@PomeThom18].
-The later task of inferring interactions is particularly important, knowing that ecological networks are difficult to adequately sample in nature [@Jord16;
+These latter approaches tend to perform well in data-poor environments [@BeauDesj16], and can be combined through ensemble modeling or model averaging to generate more robust predictions [@PomeThom18].
+The task of inferring interactions is particularly important becuase ecological networks are difficult to adequately sample in nature [@Jord16;
 @BanaCatt04; @ChacVazq12; @GibsKnot11].

-The common goal to these efforts is to facilitate the prediction of network structure, particularly over space, both extant [@PoisGrav16; @GravBais18;
+The common goal to these efforts is to facilitate the prediction of network structure, particularly over space [@PoisGrav16; @GravBais18;
-**MARINE FOODWEB**] and future [@AlboVele14], and to appraise its possible variation in response to environmental changes.
-All of these developments share the need to be supported by state of the art data management: novel quantitative tools demand a higher volume of network data; novel collection techniques demand powerful data repositories; novel inference tools demand easier integration between different types of data, including but not limited to interactions, species traits, taxonomy, occurrences, and local bioclimatic conditions.
-In short, advancing the science of ecological networks requires not only to increase the volume of available data, but to pair it with ecologically relevant metadata, in a way that facilitates programmatic interaction so that they can be consumed by data analysis pipelines.
+**MARINE FOODWEB**] and into the future [@AlboVele14], and to appraise the response of that structure to possible environmental changes.

+These disparate methodological efforts share another important trait: their continued success depends on state-of-the art data management.
+Novel quantitative tools demand a higher volume of network data; novel collection techniques demand powerful data repositories; novel inference tools demand easier integration between different types of data, including but not limited to interactions, species traits, taxonomy, occurrences, and local bioclimatic conditions.
+In short, advancing the science of ecological networks requires us not only to increase the volume of available data, but to pair these data with ecologically relevant metadata.
+Such data should also be made available in a way that facilitates programmatic interaction so that they can be used by reproducible data analysis pipelines.
-@BorrMood14 identified network ecology as one of the fastest growing sub-field in the ecological sciences.

-Synthesizing ecological data presents important challenges and also some exciting opportunities.
-Mangal is well suited to offer such opportunities in the study of ecological networks.

-* A major challenge to ecological synthesis is generalizing from samples to the behaviour of ecological systems
-* two obstacles to such generalizing in ecological systems: data coverage and data quality
-  - data coverage: are data collected from every relevant system?
-  - data quality: are data fit-for-purpose?
-Two particular aspects of quality
-    - taxonomic resolution
-    - sampling effort

-**Main question**, is the data fit for purpose, what can we do and cannot do with it?

-@PoisBais16 introduced `mangal.io` as a first step in this direction; in the years since the tool was originally published, we continued development of the data representation, amount and richness of metadata, and digitized and standardized as much ecological data as we could find.
+@PoisBais16 introduced `mangal.io` as a first step in this direction.
+In the years since the tool was originally published, we continued development of the data representation, amount and richness of metadata, and digitized and standardized as much ecological data as we could find.
 The second major